 Before doing so, unplug your computer completely remove the power cord to be sure that the electricity is cut.
 Wait roughly fifteen minutes before beginning the cleaning, as a rapid change in temperature can cause damage to your main unit.

 When cleaning the device, using a can of compressed air made specifically for this purpose is the safest bet.
 Still, be sure to follow the instructions on the can to be sure not to accidentally spray liquid on your computer.
 Note that it is not recommended to use a brush for this job, as you could damage the fragile parts of your main unit.

 - How to delete temp files to speed up computer

-- How to clean up ram on pc - Guide
+- How to delete multiple files on mac > Guide

 - How to force delete a file mac > Guide

 - How to delete files that cannot be deleted on Windows? > Guide

 - Repair a corrupted USB Drive: Mac, Windows 10, online